Terropterus: Description

-Terropterus belonged to the family Mixopteridae, a group of typically large eurypterids characterized by a superficially scorpion-like appearance and highly specialized and enlarged spiny forward-facing appendages, with the third pair of appendages of the group being particularly enlarged.
+Terropterus belonged to the family Lanarkopteridae,' a group of eurypterids characterized by a superficially scorpion-like appearance and highly specialized and enlarged spiny forward-facing appendages, with the third pair of appendages of the group being particularly enlarged.
 The largest specimens referred to T. xiushanensis would in life have measured 40 centimeters (15.7 in) in length.
 Incomplete larger specimens from another locality, representing either older T. xiushanensis or possibly a second species of Terropterus, are estimated to have reached 100 centimeters (3.3 ft) in length.
 Given that relatively few specimens are known, it is possible that the larger Terropterus specimens were also not fully grown, and that adult Terropterus were even larger.
-At 100 centimeters in length, Terropterus was the largest mixopterid overall, longer than both Mixopterus (largest species 75 centimeters, 29.5 in) and Lanarkopterus (10 centimeters, 3.9 in, long).
+At 100 centimeters in length, Terropterus was the largest lanarkopterid, much longer than Lanarkopterus (10 centimeters, 3.9 in, long).

-Terropterus can be distinguished from other mixopterid genera mainly by the unique arrangement and the relative length of the spines on its third pair of appendages.
+Terropterus can be distinguished by the unique arrangement and the relative length of the spines on its third pair of appendages.
 The fourth podomere (leg segment) of this appendage had two spines, with the succeeding podomeres each having three long (every spine being of more or less the same length) spines arranged in an even manner.
 These three long spines on each podomere are also interlaced with additional shorter to moderately long spines.
 The preceding second pair of appendages were short and had several pairs of spines at their distal (furthest from the body) ends.
 The fourth and fifth pair of appendages had long and thin spines at the end of the podomeres, smaller than, but similar to, the third pair of appendages.
 In these limbs, the spines ran almost in parallel to the direction of the limbs.
-In addition to the features of the third appendage, additional features that distinguish Terropterus from other mixopterids are the shape of its coxae (base segment of the legs) and the proportional length of its podomeres.
+In addition to the features of the third appendage, additional features that distinguish Terropterus from its closest relatives are the shape of its coxae (base segment of the legs) and the proportional length of its podomeres.